AWS Backup FAQs

-AWS Backup allows you to define a central data protection policy (called a backup plan) that works across AWS services for compute, storage, and databases.
+With AWS Backup, you can define a central data protection policy called a backup plan that works across AWS services for compute, storage, and databases.
 The backup plan defines parameters such as backup frequency and backup retention period.
 Once you define your data protection policies and assign AWS resources to the policies, AWS Backup automates the creation of backups and stores those backups in an encrypted backup vault that you designate.
-The centralized policies in AWS Backup also let you define access controls and automate backup access management across all your accounts within your AWS Organizations.
+The centralized policies in AWS Backup also help you define access controls and automate backup access management across all your accounts within your AWS Organizations.
 You can use AWS Backup’s central console to view your AWS resources that are being protected, restore from a backup, and monitor backup and restore activity.
 Additionally, with AWS Backup, you can generate reports on compliance metrics such as backup frequency, data retention period, and backup coverage across your AWS resources, and demonstrate compliance to auditors.

-Protecting your data is an important step towards ensuring that you meet your business and regulatory compliance requirements.
-Even durable resources are susceptible to threats such as bugs in your application that could cause accidental deletions or corruption.
+Protecting your data is an important step towards achieving business and regulatory compliance requirements.
+Even durable resources are susceptible to threats such as bugs in your application that can cause accidental deletions or corruption.
 Building and managing your own backup workflows across all your applications in a compliant and consistent manner can be complex and costly.
 AWS Backup removes the need for costly, custom solutions or manual processes by providing a fully managed, policy-based data protection solution.

 AWS Backup provides a centralized console, automated backup scheduling, backup retention management, and backup monitoring and alerting.
-AWS Backup also offers advanced features such as lifecycling backups to a low-cost storage tier, backup storage and encryption that is independent from its source data, audit and compliance reporting capabilities with Backup Audit Manager, and delete protection with Backup Vault Lock.
+AWS Backup offers advanced features such as lifecycle policies to transition backups to a low-cost storage tier.
+It also includes backup storage and encryption independent from its source data, audit and compliance reporting capabilities with AWS Backup Audit Manager, and delete protection with AWS Backup Vault Lock.

 You can use AWS Backup to create and manage the backups of the following AWS services:

-- Windows Volume Shadow Copy Service (VSS) supported applications (including Windows Server, Microsoft SQL Server, and Microsoft Exchange Server) on Amazon EC2.
+Windows Volume Shadow Copy Service (VSS) supported applications (including Windows Server, Microsoft SQL Server, and Microsoft Exchange Server) on EC2.

-- Amazon DynamoDB tables, Amazon Elastic File System (Amazon EFS) file systems
+Amazon DynamoDB tables, Amazon Elastic File System (EFS) file systems

-Yes, you can use AWS Backup to back up your on-premises Storage Gateway volumes and VMware virtual machines, providing a common way to manage the backups of your application data both on premises and on AWS.
+Yes, you can use AWS Backup can back up on-premises Storage Gateway volumes and VMware virtual machines, providing a common way to manage the backups of your application data both on premises and on AWS.

 Yes.
 Backups created using services with existing backup capabilities, such as EBS Snapshots, can be accessed using AWS Backup.
 Similarly, backups created by AWS Backup can be accessed using the source service.

-Today, several AWS services offer backup features that help you protect your data, such as S3 replication, EBS snapshots, RDS snapshots, Amazon FSx backups, Amazon DynamoDB backups, and AWS Storage Gateway snapshots.
+AWS services offer backup features to protect your data, such as Amazon S3 Replication, Amazon EBS Snapshots, Amazon RDS snapshots, Amazon FSx backups, Amazon DynamoDB backups, and AWS Storage Gateway snapshots.
 All existing per-service backup capabilities remain unchanged.
 AWS Backup provides a common way to manage backups across AWS services both on AWS and on premises.
 AWS Backup is a centralized service that offers backup scheduling, retention management, and backup monitoring.
-AWS Backup supports existing backup functionality provided by Amazon S3, Amazon EBS, Amazon RDS, Amazon FSx, DynamoDB, and Storage Gateway.
-For AWS services that have backup functionality built on AWS Backup, such as Amazon EFS and DynamoDB, AWS Backup provides you with backup management capabilities, such as backup scheduling, retention management, and backup monitoring, as well as additional features, such as lifecycling backups to a low-cost storage tier, backup storage and encryption that is independent from its source data, and backup access policies.
+AWS Backup supports existing backup functionality provided by S3, EBS, RDS, Amazon FSx, DynamoDB, and Storage Gateway.
+For AWS services with backup functionality built on AWS Backup, such as Amazon EFS and DynamoDB, AWS Backup provides backup management capabilities.
+Additional features include lifecycle policies to transition backups to a low-cost storage tier, backup storage and encryption independent from its source data, and backup access policies.